MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 To set up routing, Contoso admins do the following:

-1. They create a user-defined route table in the `ContosoNetworkingRG` resource group.
+1. They create a user-defined route table in the **ContosoNetworkingRG** resource group:

     ![Screenshot that shows the Create route table dialog.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table.png)

 1. To comply with SQL Managed Instance requirements, after the route table (`MIRouteTable`) is deployed, the admins add a route with an address prefix of **0.0.0.0/0**.
-They set the **Next hop type** value to **Internet**.
+They set the **Next hop type** value to **Internet**:

     ![Screenshot that shows the Add route dialog.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table-prefix.png)

-1. They associate the route table with the `SQLMI-DB-EUS2` subnet in the `VNET-SQLMI-EUS2` network.
+1. They associate the route table with the `SQLMI-DB-EUS2` subnet in the `VNET-SQLMI-EUS2` network:

     ![Screenshot that shows the Associate subnet dialog.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-route-table-subnet.png)